biomedbigdata/website/content/authors/johannes_veihelmann/_index.md

 weight: 4
 ---

-Johannes is working on the extension of SPONGEdb with subtype network of TCGA cancers and implementation of community detection in spongEffects.
+Johannes is working since 2022 on the extension of SPONGEdb with subtype network of TCGA cancers and implementation of community detection in spongEffects.
 He is supervised by [Markus Hoffmann](/authors/markus_hoffmann).